Best Baby Monitors

 What is the best baby monitor for multiple rooms?

-The Nanit Pro supports multiple cameras on one account, making it ideal for monitoring a nursery and playroom.
-The Infant Optics DXR-8 PRO supports up to four cameras on its dedicated receiver.
-Both systems let you cycle between camera views or display split-screen.
+The Nanit Pro supports multiple cameras on one account, so you can cover the nursery and playroom.
+The Infant Optics DXR-8 PRO handles up to four cameras on its dedicated receiver.
+Both let you cycle between views or do split-screen.